Which city is cheaper, San Antonio or Jacksonville?

 It rains a lot this time of the year in Jacksonville.
 Jacksonville usually gets more rain in July than San Antonio.
 Jacksonville gets 5.4 inches (137 mm) of rain, while San Antonio receives 2.2 inches (57 mm) of rain this time of the year.

 The autumn attracts plenty of travelers to both Jacksonville and San Antonio.
-Also, many travelers come to San Antonio for the shopping scene and the music scene.
+The city's sights and attractions and the shopping scene are the main draw to Jacksonville this time of year.
+Also, many travelers come to San Antonio for the shopping scene, the music scene, and the natural beauty of the area.

 In October, Jacksonville is generally around the same temperature as San Antonio.
-Temperatures in Jacksonville average around 70°F (21°C), and San Antonio stays around 73°F (23°C).
+Daily temperatures in Jacksonville average around 70°F (21°C), and San Antonio fluctuates around 73°F (23°C).

 People are often attracted to the plentiful sunshine in San Antonio this time of the year.
 In Jacksonville, it's very sunny this time of the year.
 Jacksonville usually receives around the same amount of sunshine as San Antonio during autumn.
 Jacksonville gets 214 hours of sunny skies, while San Antonio receives 213 hours of full sun in the autumn.

 The winter brings many poeple to Jacksonville as well as San Antonio.
+Many travelers come to Jacksonville for the museums, the shopping scene, and the cuisine.
 Also, many visitors come to San Antonio in the winter for the museums, the Christmas ambience, the shopping scene, and the cuisine.

 Jacksonville is around the same temperature as San Antonio in the winter.
-The temperature in Jacksonville is usually 53°F (12°C) in January, and San Antonio stays around 54°F (12°C).
+The daily temperature in Jacksonville averages around 53°F (12°C) in January, and San Antonio fluctuates around 54°F (12°C).

 In the winter, Jacksonville often gets more sunshine than San Antonio.
 Jacksonville gets 191 hours of sunny skies this time of year, while San Antonio receives 155 hours of full sun.